How to make Scented Tea Lights

 Here’s what you need to get started

 The instructions are for making 12 individual tea light candles.
-I’ve provided links to where you can purchase materials on Amazon but with these you could make many more candles than just the base recipe.
-If you purchase this tea light making pack you’ll have enough wax, cups, and wick, to be able to make 100 tea lights.
+I’ve provided links to where you can purchase materials on Amazon but with this tea light making pack you’ll have enough wax, cups, and wick, to make 100 tea lights.

 Candle Cups and Wicks

 The first step is assembling your candle cups and wicks.
 When soy wax tea lights start burning, all of the candle wax will melt every time you use it.
 If the wick is accidentally moved during this time it could settle somewhere else in the cup or tip over completely.

 What you need to do is to secure the metal wick-tab to the bottom of the cup.
 You can hot glue them down or use some Blu-tak style adhesive like this.
 When you’re finished, line the tea light cups up on a sheet of paper so that you don’t make a mess of your work surface.

 Soy wax will come in flat white flakes and you’ll need to measure out your amount by weighing it on a scale or eye-balling it some.
 I always use a digital kitchen scale but that’s the nature of my business — when you’re making handmade beauty products it’s 100% essential.
 Making tea lights can be a little more inexact.